akuukka/base64/README.md

     // void* out is a pointer to a buffer of data which has to be large enough
     // to hold the decoded data.
 See discussion about dataLength function below
-    // to see how you can get the minimum number of bytes your buffer has to be.
-    size_t bytes = base64::decode(encoded, out);
+    // to see how you can get the minimum size for your buffer. size_t bytes = base64::decode(encoded, out);
     // Or if you are not using std::string: size_t bytes = base64::decode(encoded.c_str(), encoded.size(), out);